Hello and welcome to my page.

-I will join the Korea Development Institute (KDI) School of Public Policy and Management as a tenure-track Assistant Professor in Development Economics in Fall 2024.
+I am currently a tenure-track Assistant Professor at the Korea Development Institute (KDI) School of Public Policy and Management.
+I received my PhD in Applied Economics from Cornell University in May 2024.

 Peer-Reviewed Publications